1992 Hamilton Tiger-Cats season

-The 1992 Hamilton Tiger-Cats season was the 35th season for the team in the Canadian Football League and their 43rd overall.
+The 1992 Hamilton Tiger-Cats season was the 35th season for the team in the Canadian Football League (CFL) and their 43rd overall.
 The Tiger-Cats finished in second place in the East Division with an 11–7 record.
 After defeating the Ottawa Rough Riders in the East Semi-Final, the team appeared in the East Final, but lost to the Winnipeg Blue Bombers.